-- (1) Mr. Deese, Ms. Flowers, Mr. Muir, Mr. Nicholson, and Dr. Rudnick each received options to purchase 19,620 shares of our common stock and 4,389 restricted stock units for their service in 2021 as members of the Board of Directors.
-Ms. Secor was appointed to our Board of Directors on June 17, 2021.
-In connection with her appointment and in accordance with our Non-Employee Director Compensation Policy, Ms. Secor received an initial grant of options to purchase 52,320 shares of our common stock.
-See table below for the aggregate number of exercisable and unexercisable option awards outstanding as of December 31, 2021 held by our non-employee directors. - (2) These amounts represent the aggregate grant date fair value for equity awards granted during fiscal 2021, computed in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 10 to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2021. - (3) Dr. Eshelman resigned from our Board of Directors on April 21, 2021. - (4) Dr. Rudnick resigned from our Board of Directors on October 13, 2021 but continues to serve as a member of our scientific and clinical advisory boards pursuant to an advisory board member agreement dated July 1, 2021, as further described below under "Agreements with Non-Employee Directors."
-Dr. Rudnick's currently outstanding options to purchase our common stock will continue to vest pursuant to their current vesting schedule while he serves as a member of our scientific and clinical advisory boards. - (5) Amount reflects fees paid for service as a member of our scientific and clinical advisory boards during 2021.
-See "Director Compensation Agreements with Non-Employee Directors." - (6) Beginning January 1, 2021, Dr. Velleca transitioned to a non-employee director on our Board of Directors.
-He served as an employee director on our Board of Directors from May 2014 to December 31, 2020.
-On September 29, 2020, Dr. Velleca and the Company entered into a senior advisor agreement with an effective date of January 1, 2021, pursuant to which Dr. Velleca is compensated \$200,000 annually, paid in equal quarterly installments, for his services rendered thereunder.
+- (1) Mr. Deese, Ms. Flowers, Mr. Muir, Mr. Nicholson, and Ms. Secor each received options to purchase 30,000 shares of our common stock and 10,000 restricted stock units for their service in 2022 as members of the Board of Directors.
+In June 2022, the Board affirmed the Non-Employee Director Compensation Policy and authorized a temporary adjustment to the 2022 annual equity grant to non-executive directors and to the initial stock option grants to Mr. Lee and Dr. Sharpless, newly appointed non-employee directors in 2022.
+See table below for the aggregate number of exercisable and unexercisable option awards outstanding as of December 31, 2022 held by our non-employee directors. - (2) These amounts represent the aggregate grant date fair value for equity awards granted during fiscal 2022, computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 10 to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2022. - (3) Mr. Deese resigned from our Board of Directors on June 27, 2022. - (4) On September 29, 2020, Dr. Velleca and the Company entered into a senior advisor agreement with an effective date of January 1, 2021, pursuant to which Dr. Velleca is compensated \$200,000 annually, paid in equal quarterly installments, for his services rendered thereunder.
 Additionally, Dr. Velleca will receive the annual cash retainer paid to non-employee directors (currently in an amount of \$45,000) pursuant to the Company's Non-Employee Director Compensation Policy during the remainder of his term as a director; however, he will not receive any additional equity grants.
 Dr. Velleca's currently outstanding options to purchase our common stock will continue to vest pursuant to their current vesting schedule while he serves as a senior advisor.
 The senior advisor agreement will expire on December 31, 2023.

-The following table sets forth the aggregate number of exercisable and unexercisable option awards outstanding as of December 31, 2021 that were held by our non-employee directors who were then serving on the Board of Directors:
+The following table sets forth the aggregate number of exercisable and unexercisable option awards outstanding as of December 31, 2022 that were held by our non-employee directors who were then serving on the Board of Directors:

 Number of Stock Options Held at Fiscal Year-End

 Name Exercisable (#) Unexercisable (#)

-Garry A. Nicholson 146,087 33,533
+Garry A. Nicholson 179,620 30,000

-Willie A. Deese 60,000 19,620

-Cynthia L. Flowers 60,000 19,620
+Cynthia L. Flowers 79,620 30,000

+Jacks Lee 11,662 48,338

-Glenn P. Muir 120,000 19,620
+Glenn P. Muir 139,620 30,000

-Alicia Secor 10,171 42,149
+Alicia Secor 27,607 54,713

+Norman E. Sharpless, M.D.
+8,330 51,670

-Mark Velleca, M.D., Ph.D 1,082,313 181,699
+Mark A. Velleca, M.D., Ph.D.
+1,065,133 68,879